realclientip/realclientip-go/README.md

 Leftmost-ish and rightmost-ish strategies support the `X-Forwarded-For` and `Forwarded` headers.

 `SingleIPHeaderStrategy` supports any header containing a single IP address or IP:port.
 For a list of some common headers, see the [Single-IP Headers wiki page](https://github.com/realclientip/realclientip-go/wiki/Single-IP-Headers).

+#### `Forwarded` header support

+Support for the `Forwarded` header should be sufficient for the vast majority of rightmost-ish uses, but it is not complete and doesn't completely adhere  to [RFC 7239](https://datatracker.ietf.org/doc/html/rfc7239).
+See the [`Test_forwardedHeaderRFCDeviations`](https://github.com/realclientip/realclientip-go/blob/65719ac74acb471001b3049b4270a3cc38920a30/realclientip_test.go#L1895) test for details on deviations.

 ### IPv6 zones